 Wine production may be at a fifty year low, but it’s not all bad news.
 Some of the most traditional wine-making nations may be down on their luck, but other countries have been nurturing their wine industries – and have been more fortunate with the weather.

-Although the effects of this autumn’s fires remain to be seen on the Napa Valley’s vines, the USA is now the fourth largest wine producing nation in the world.
+Although the effects of last autumn’s fires remain to be seen on the Napa Valley’s vines, the USA is now the fourth largest wine producing nation in the world.
 Meanwhile, down under, Australia’s wine production rose by 6% – the nation’s third consecutive annual production rise.
 Other, less familiar, countries are also picking up production and entering the fray.
 Romania, Hungary, Portugal and Austria have all recorded wine production increasing.

 By far the most impressive growth has happened on Argentinian soil.
 This South American nation is no stranger to a rich red, but has seen wine production spike by a not unimpressive 25% from 2016 to 2017.